kevinf58/homelab/Journaling/09-journal.md

 My method of authorization will be via Tailscale, a zero-trust friendly VPN that will enable me to access my services over public internet using all my devices connected to my Tailnet (What Tailscale calls their private encrypted networks).

 ## Dashboard
-This service will be hosted in an LXC.
+This service will be hosted in an LXC with Tailscale running for remote access.

 I'll be using Grafana Alloy for both metrics and logs collection instead of node_exporter and the deprecated Promtail.